dtaylor-us/Hexagonal-Arch-Tutorial/domain-drive-design.md

 ### 10. Anti-Corruption Layer (ACL)
 - **Definition**: A layer that prevents a system from being affected by changes in other systems by translating between different bounded contexts.
 - **Application**: Implement ACL when integrating with external systems or older legacy systems to keep the core domain model clean.

-## Conclusion

-Domain-Driven Design is a powerful methodology for dealing with complex business requirements and translating them effectively into software.
-It emphasizes collaboration between technical and domain experts and leads to a model that is more aligned with the business goals.
-The core of DDD is about understanding the domain, and the practices and patterns it prescribes are tools to achieve this understanding and to reflect it in the software design.